tc39/proposal-import-attributes/README.md

 ## Proposed syntax

-Import assertions have to be made available in several different contexts.
+Import attributes have to be made available in several different contexts.
 They use a key-value syntax is used preceded by the `with` keyword, with the key `type` used as an example indicating the module type.
 Such key-value syntax can be used in various different contexts.

 ### import statements

-The ImportDeclaration would allow any arbitrary assertions after the `with` keyword.
+The ImportDeclaration would allow any arbitrary attributes after the `with` keyword.

-For example, the `type` assertion could be used to indicate a module type, for example importing a JSON module with the following syntax.
+For example, the `type` attribute could be used to indicate a module type, for example importing a JSON module with the following syntax.

 ```mjs
 import json from "./foo.json" with { type: "json" };
 ```

-The `with` syntax in the `ImportDeclaration` statement uses curly braces, for the following reasons (as discussed in [#5](https://github.com/tc39/proposal-import-assertions/issues/5)):
+The `with` syntax in the `ImportDeclaration` statement uses curly braces, for the following reasons (as discussed in [#5](https://github.com/tc39/proposal-import-attributes/issues/5)):
-- JavaScript developers are already used to the Object literal syntax and since it allows a trailing comma copy/pasting assertions will be easy.
+- JavaScript developers are already used to the Object literal syntax and since it allows a trailing comma copy/pasting attributes will be easy.
-- it clearly indicates the end of the assertions list when splitting them across multiple lines.
+- it clearly indicates the end of the attributes list when splitting them across multiple lines.

 ### re-export statements

-Similar to import statements, the ExportDeclaration, when re-exporting from another module, would allow any arbitrary assertions after the `with` keyword.
+Similar to import statements, the ExportDeclaration, when re-exporting from another module, would allow any arbitrary attributes after the `with` keyword.

 ```mjs
 export { val } from './foo.js' with { type: "javascript" };